uandrae/Tactus-test-runner/README.md

 ### General

 The general section defines the selection of cases and possible compiler extensions.
 If tag is not set it's taken from the used tactus branch or tag.
+In extra we can define extra config files to include.

 ```
 [general]